revollat/torbox/README.md

 3/ If you want, you can customize tor config (```torrc``` file)

-* Nicknamei
+* Nickname
 * bandwidth
-* port number  ... o make your relay work make sure the configured ORPort is accessible from outside comment ORPort line it if you don't want a relay and just want to use the tor proxy.
+* ports number  ... o make your relay work make sure the configured ORPort is accessible from outside comment ORPort line it if you don't want a relay and just want to use the tor proxy.

 4/
 Run the container